 County Impact Fees

-The examples listed below contain most of the provisions included in the other examples cited above, but are from various counties in Washington.
+The examples listed below contain most of the provisions covered in the city samples.

-For selected court decisions affecting impact fees, see our page on Impact Fee Court Decisions.
+For selected decisions affecting impact fees, see Impact Fee Court Decisions.